RodrigoRomoDev31/DevTek/README.md

 In order to run the project:

 1. Clone the project into your computer
+2. Set the gradle JDK to JAVA 17
-2. Sync project gradle files.
+3. Sync project gradle files.
 The minimum current supported version is: 2024.1.1 Patch 1 - Koala
-3. Run the app module
+4. Run the app module

 # Quality and excellence in code